fasl8/EXAMRANK02/LEVEL 1/repeat_alpha.md

             i++;
         }
 ```
-3. If the number of arguments is not 1, just display a newline.:
+3. If the number of arguments is not 1, just display a newline:
 ```
   if (argc == 2)
   {